anderseklof/redis-sentinel-docker/README.md

 - 1 master, 2 slaves, 3 Sentinels.
 - Static IP addresses and not hostnames.
 Clients outside of Docker network can't use hostnames.
 - Set unique ports to allow back channel communication.
+- Create a network that is `attachable` so it can be used from other containers.
+  - Add top-level networks to find network:
+    ```yaml
+    networks:
+      redisnet:
+        name: redisnet
+    ```
+  - Add an service level IP-address for the container:
+    ```yaml
+    networks:
+      redisnet:
+        ipv4_address: 192.168.55.30
+    ```

 **Run**: `docker compose up -d`